limrik/big-heart-bros/README.md

 2. Then `cd` into the repository (`cd big-heart-bros/big-heart-bros`) and install dependencies with `npm install`
 3. Run `npm run dev` to run the application
 4. Go to localhost:3000 on your own device
+5. Drop us an issue for the .env file